Elan Language Reference

 test

-A test is a set of assertions, at the global level, about the output of functions.
-Example of a test:
+A test instruction is at the global level, and consists of a set of assertions about the outputs of functions.

 +test optional description let li1name be ["lemon", "lime", "orange"]expression assert binarySearch(li1, "lemon")computed value is trueexpected value pass assert binarySearch(li1, "lime")computed value is trueexpected value pass assert binarySearch(li1, "orange")computed value is trueexpected value pass assert binarySearch(li1, "pear")computed value is falseexpected value pass let li2name be ["lemon", "orange"]expression assert binarySearch(li2, "lemon")computed value is trueexpected value pass assert binarySearch(li2, "orange")computed value is trueexpected value pass assert binarySearch(li2, "pear")computed value is falseexpected value pass let li3name be ["lemon"]expression assert binarySearch(li3, "lemon")computed value is trueexpected value pass assert binarySearch(li3, "lime")computed value is falseexpected value pass let li4name be empty List<of String>expression assert binarySearch(li4, "pear")computed value is falseexpected value pass end test